utoni/nDPId/README.md

 # Disclaimer

-Please respect&protect the privacy of others.
+Please respect & protect the privacy of others.

 The purpose of this software is not to spy on others, but to detect network anomalies and malicious traffic.

 # Abstract

 nDPId is a set of daemons and tools to capture, process and classify network traffic.
-It's minimal dependencies (besides a half-way modern c library and POSIX threads) are libnDPI (>=4.8.0 or current github dev branch) and libpcap.
+Its minimal dependencies (besides a half-way modern C library and POSIX threads) are libnDPI (>=4.8.0 or current github dev branch) and libpcap.

 The daemon `nDPId` is capable of multithreading for packet processing, but w/o mutexes for performance reasons.
-Instead synchronization is achieved by a packet distribution mechanism.
+Instead, synchronization is achieved by a packet distribution mechanism.
-To balance all workload to all threads (more or less) equally a unique identifier represented as hash value is calculated using a 3-tuple consisting of IPv4/IPv6 src/dst address, IP header value of the layer4 protocol and (for TCP/UDP) src/dst port.
-Other protocols e.g. ICMP/ICMPv6 are lacking relevance for DPI, thus nDPId does not distinguish between different ICMP/ICMPv6 flows coming from the same host.
-Saves memory and performance, but might change in the future.
+To balance the workload to all threads (more or less) equally, a unique identifier represented as hash value is calculated using a 3-tuple consisting of: IPv4/IPv6 src/dst address; IP header value of the layer4 protocol; and (for TCP/UDP) src/dst port.
+Other protocols e.g. ICMP/ICMPv6 lack relevance for DPI, thus nDPId does not distinguish between different ICMP/ICMPv6 flows coming from the same host.
+This saves memory and performance, but might change in the future.

-`nDPId` uses libnDPI's JSON serialization interface to generate a JSON strings for each event it receive from the library and which it then sends out to a UNIX-socket (default: /tmp/ndpid-collector.sock ).
+`nDPId` uses libnDPI's JSON serialization interface to generate a JSON strings for each event it receives from the library and which it then sends out to a UNIX-socket (default: `/tmp/ndpid-collector.sock` ).
 From such a socket, `nDPIsrvd` (or other custom applications) can retrieve incoming JSON-messages and further proceed working/distributing messages to higher-level applications.

-Unfortunately `nDPIsrvd` does currently not support any encryption/authentication for TCP connections (TODO!).
+Unfortunately, `nDPIsrvd` does not yet support any encryption/authentication for TCP connections (TODO!).

 # Architecture

-This project uses some kind of microservice architecture.
+This project uses a kind of microservice architecture.

 ```text
                 connect to UNIX socket [1]        connect to UNIX/TCP socket [2]